 Carshare memberships will be offered to each unit for their first year to discourage car ownership, in addition to Wecycle memberships, and onsite bike racks.
-A welcome packet with alternative forms of transportation, bike and walking trail maps, and bus schedules will be provided to tenants.
-All of these measures discourage car ownership and encourage Aspen's robust alternative transportation options.
-The 1020 Project is conveniently located a few blocks from downtown, bus stops, and trails.
+A welcome packet detailing alternative forms of transportation, bike and walking trail maps, and bus schedules will be provided to tenants.
+All of these measures, detailed in Exhibit 5, discourage car ownership, reduce vehicular trips, and encourage Aspen's robust alternative transportation options.